Back to Blogarticle

-In many contexts, the foundations already exist - cultural policy, trade frameworks, IP systems, and investment instruments.
-The intent to support the cultural and creative sectors/industries is clear.
+In many contexts, the foundations already exist: cultural policy, trade frameworks, IP systems, and investment instruments.
+The intent to support the cultural and creative sectors is clear.
 But intent is not performance.

-The instinctive response is often to refine policy or develop new strategies.
+The instinctive response is often to refine policy, revise frameworks, or produce new strategies.
 But this misses the core issue.
 The challenge is not policy.
 It is delivery.

-Creative economy governance spans multiple domains—culture, trade, finance, innovation, education, and yet these rarely function as a coherent system.
+Creative economy governance spans multiple domains, including culture, trade, finance, innovation, and education.
+Yet these rarely function as a coherent system.
 Policies define direction.
 Institutions hold mandates.
 Funding enables activity.
 But none of these, on their own, ensure that the system works.
 What is missing is the layer that connects them.

 Between ambition and impact lies a gap where coordination breaks down, roles remain unclear, and value struggles to circulate across the ecosystem.
-Until this layer is addressed, creative economy strategies will continue to produce isolated successes but limited systemic results.
+Until this layer is addressed, creative economy strategies will continue to produce isolated successes rather than systemic outcomes.

 The Blind Spot

 In many contexts, the issue is not the absence of policies or strategies.
-It is the absence of mechanisms that connect them and make them work together.
+It is the absence of mechanisms that connect them and enable them to work together.
 Mandates are fragmented, frameworks operate in parallel, and stakeholders rarely interact in structured ways.

-The system appears complete on paper yet fails to function.
+The system appears complete on paper, yet fails to function in practice.
 What is missing is not another layer of policy, but the relational infrastructure that enables coordination, alignment, and delivery.

 Intermediaries as System Infrastructure